Battle of Arbroath

-The Battle of Arbroath was fought on 24 January 1445 (or by another version in 1446) at Arbroath in Scotland.
-It was between rivals claimants to the post of Baillie of the Regality.
+The Battle of Arbroath was fought on Sunday, 24 January 1446 at Arbroath in Scotland between rival claimants to the post of Baillie of the Regality.
+While the Auchinleck Chronicle recorded that in "The yer of God M.CCCC.XLV, the xxiii. day of Jannar 1445 [the year of God, 1445, the 12th day of January], the Eril of Huntlie, and Ogilbeis with him, on the ta part, and the Eril of Craufurd on the tother part, met at the yettis of Arbroth on ane Sonday laite, and faucht", the new year was not designated as 1446 on the calendar in Britain until March 25, 1446.
+January 1 to March 24 were a continuation of 1445, which had started in Britain on March 25, 1445.

 Background

-The conflict began after the monks of the Abbey of Arbroath appointed Alexander Lindsay, Master of Crawford as the "Bailie of the Regality", a position charged with dispensing justice throughout the jurisdiction of the monastery.
+The conflict began after the monks of the Abbey of Arbroath appointed Alexander Lindsay, Master of Crawford, as the "Bailie of the Regality", a position charged with dispensing justice throughout the jurisdiction of the monastery.

 The monks soon regretted this appointment, as Crawford began quartering large numbers of his men in the abbey, whose behaviour was considered by the monks to be vile and cruel.
 The monks described the Master of Crawford as "uneasy to convent", and soon dismissed him from his position.
 In his place they appointed Alexander Ogilvy, 2nd Baron of Inverquharity.
 Alexander Ogilvy not only had the right of election, but also had hereditary claims to the office.

 The Master of Crawford disputed the rights which Ogilvy claimed.
 When unable to reconcile the dispute, rather than arbitrate, they went to battle.

 The Master of Crawford, who would become the 4th Earl of Crawford, was the son of David Lindsay, 3rd Earl of Crawford, and son of Marjory Ogilvy, daughter of Alexander Ogilvie of Auchterhouse.